paradigmwit/exchange-rate-alert/README.md

 #### Example

-`from ratealert.conversionalert import ConversionAlert`
+`from ratealert import ConversionAlert`

 `ConversionAlert('SEK', 'INR', 8.5)`

-This will create an alert when the Transferwise exchange rate crosses the alert rate.
+This will create a notification when the Transferwise exchange rate crosses the alert rate.

 The rates will be checked every five minutes.